Bangladesh became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

 The law does not grant the authority to regulate the contents of cigarettes.
 The law does not require that manufacturers and importers disclose to government authorities information on the emissions of their products, and it is uncertain whether manufacturers and importers must disclose the contents of their products.

-The law prohibits the sale of tobacco products via vending machines.
-There are no restrictions on the sale of single cigarette sticks, small packets of cigarettes, or tobacco products via the internet or based on location.
+The law prohibits the sale of tobacco products via vending machines and within 100 meters of educational or healthcare facilities.
+There are no restrictions on the sale of single cigarette sticks, small packets of cigarettes, or tobacco products via the internet.
 The sale of tobacco products is prohibited to persons under the age of 18.

 The retail sale of e-cigarettes is allowed.
 There are no restrictions on the use; advertising, promotion and sponsorship; or packaging and labeling of e-cigarettes.